As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Convolutions in the Frequency domain

 Conveniently, a summation in the spatial domain is equivalent to a summation in the frequency domain and can be performed right away.

-For the full convolution in the frequency domain, we implemented two different approaches.
-The first one is straightforward by predicting the frequency representation of $k_{C_p,C_q}$ directly using NIFF, \ie for each output channel, all input channels are element-wise multiplied with the filter weights and summed up in $\mathrm{2DConv}_{\mathit{NIFF}}$:
+The full convolution in the frequency domain can be implemented by first predicting the frequency representation of $k_{C_p,C_q}$ directly using NIFF, i.e.~for each output channel.
+Then, all input channels are element-wise multiplied with the filter weights and summed up in $\mathrm{2DConv}_{\mathit{NIFF}}$:

-Another approach is to decompose the full convolution into a depth-wise convolution followed by a 1x1 convolution.
-The transformation into the frequency domain takes place before the depth-wise convolution and the transformation back into the spatial domain is only after the 1x1 convolution.
-While not being equivalent, the amount of learnable parameters decreases significantly with this approach and the resulting models show similar performance in practice.
+Yas the NIFF needs to output $C_p\times C_q$ instead of only $C_q$ at its last layer leading to a significant increase of learnable parameters for our NIFF.
+Thus, for efficiency reasons, we decompose the full convolution into a depth-wise convolution followed by a $1\times1$ convolution in practice.
+The transformation into the frequency domain is applied before the depth-wise convolution, where the backward transformation into the spatial domain is applied after the $1\times1$ convolution.
+While not equivalent, the amount of learnable parameters decreases significantly with this approach, and the resulting models show similar or better performance in practice.
+An ablation on full convolutions versus depth-wise separable convolutions is provided in \autoref{tab:imagenet} and in the appendix in \autoref{tab:imagenet100}.

-\textbf{$1\times 1$ Convolution.} To perform a $1\times 1$ convolution, we transform the input into the frequency domain via FFT.
+\paragraph{$1\times 1$ Convolution.} To perform a $1\times 1$ convolution, we transform the input into the frequency domain via FFT.
 Afterwards, we apply a linear layer with channel input neurons and desired output dimension output neurons on the channel dimension.
 Finally, we transform back into the spatial domain via inverse FFT.
-While spatial $1\times 1$ convolutions only combine spatial information in one location, our $1\times 1$ frequency space is able to combine and learn important information globally.
+While spatial $1\times 1$ convolutions only combine spatial information in one location, our $1\times 1$ in the frequency space is able to combine and learn important information globally.

-Other operations such as normalization and non-linear activation are applied in the spatial domain so that the resulting models are as close as possible to their spatial domain baselines while enabling infinite-sized convolutions.
+Other operations such as downsampling, normalization, and non-linear activation are applied in the spatial domain so that the resulting models are as close as possible to their baselines while enabling infinite-sized convolutions.